 - Xenophobia: fear of the unknown or unfamiliar (such as foreigners)

 Symptoms of phobias are similar to those of a panic attack.
 When faced with the specific object, activity, or situation that is the subject of intense fear, an individual with a phobia may exhibit the following symptoms:

-Most phobias develop in childhood, and are commonly passed down by a family member.
+Most phobias develop in childhood and are commonly passed down by a family member.
 However, the main cause of phobias is still unknown.
 Frequent causes of phobias include:

 Having phobias and fears is common, and often rational.
 However, if these fears begin to interfere with daily life, consult with a doctor.
-For example, a phobia of driving on the freeway should not be so strong that it keep a person from driving to work or school.
+For example, a phobia of driving on the freeway should not be so strong that it keeps a person from driving to work or school.

 Thankfully, phobias are highly treatable, and treatments are usually very effective.
 Many who receive therapy for phobias see significant results in as little as 1-4 treatment sessions.

 Some utilize self-help strategies for dealing with and treating phobias, which may be effective for certain individuals.
 However, if the phobias in question are severe, especially if they’re severe to the point of causing panic attacks, you may want to find professional help for treating your phobia.
 Those with a clinically diagnosed phobia might consider seeking professional treatment using one of the following treatment methods:

 - Cognitive Behavior Therapy (CBT): a form of psychotherapeutic treatment that focuses on exploring the patterns of thinking that lead to inappropriate responses in an individual.